 Types of Drums In a Modern Drum Set

 The modern drum set came into being in the early 20th century, as manufacturers such as Ludwig and Gretsch began developing drum set equipment such as bass drum pedals and snare drum stands.

 Modern drum sets come in all different configurations and sizes.
 But the most common setup is a 5-piece drum set, consisting of a bass drum, two rack toms, a floor tom, a snare drum.

-Drum sets are most commonly constructed from hardwoods such as Maple, Birch, Poplar, Mahogany, Walnut, and many more types.
+Acoustic drums are most commonly constructed from hardwoods such as Maple, Birch, Poplar, Mahogany, Walnut, and many more types.
 I’ve written a detailed guide on the different types of drum woods here!

 The sound is produced when the pedal beater strikes the drumhead.
 The bass drum provides the punchy low-end tone of the drum set that drives the beat of a song.
-Bass drums are most commonly 20-24 inches in diameter but this can vary.
+These drums are most commonly 20-24 inches in diameter but this can vary.

 The snare drum features a selection of snare wires on the underside of the drum that resonates when the batter drum head is struck.
 This produces the iconic snappy sound that helps to drive the groove.

 It’s commonly played within drum fills but it can also be used for funky grooves.
-Floor toms are typically 14 or 16 inches in diameter and they are either supported upright by floor tom legs or they are mounted to a cymbal stand.
+Floor toms are typically 14 or 16 inches in diameter and they are positioned either on the floor using adjustable legs or attached to a stand with mounting brackets.